How to Apply

 A cover letter is required for consideration for this position and should be attached as the first page of your resume.
 The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.

-The University of Michigan is seeking multiple full-time Fellows to work in U-M’s growing Office of Technology Transfer.
-Our office works with U-M researchers to protect, develop, and then license research innovations to either existing industry partners or newly formed startups.
+The University of Michigan is seeking a full-time Fellow to work in UM’s growing Office of Technology Transfer focusing on engineering technologies.
+Our office works with UM researchers to protect, develop, and then license research innovations to either existing industry partners for newly formed startups.
 The goal is for these innovations to be transformed into products or services that address the world’s greatest challenges.
-Last year, the Office of Technology Transfer received 484 new inventions, launched 21 new startups, and entered into 218 commercialization agreements.
-As a Fellow, you will work directly with the Associate Directors of Licensing to assist in researching the commercial potential of innovative research discoveries reported to our office by U-M researchers.
+Last year, the Office of Technology Transfer received 522 new inventions, launched 31 new startups, and entered into 268 commercialization agreements.
+As a fellow, you will work directly with the Associate Directors of Licensing to assist in researching the commercial potential of innovative research discoveries reported to our office by UM researchers.

 As part of the role you will:

-- Identify potential licensees or inventors for inventions
+- Identifying potential licensees or inventors for inventions.

 In this role, you will gain experience with assessing the patent potential for new inventions; identifying potential applications for research discoveries; identifying key commercialization challenges for early-stage technologies; marketing early-stage technologies to existing companies or new startup management; investors; trends in very early-stage technologies.
 This job is ideal for individuals seeking to enter the field of academic tech transfer or gain commercialization experience for a career in technology.